 What is Chautauqua?

-Eastern Kentucky University's Chautauqua Lecture Series, administered by the EKU Honors Program, is now in its eighteenth year.
+Eastern Kentucky University's Chautauqua Lecture Series, administered by the EKU Honors Program, is now in its nineteenth year.
 Like the original Chautauqua Institution in Upstate New York, it has the goals of:

 - Refreshing minds